How to Turn ON /OFF Factory Reset Protection On Samsung Galaxy

 Step 5: On the next screen, enter your Samsung account credentials then tap CONFIRM.

 Congratulations!
 You’ve successfully enabled the Reactivation Lock.
-You can use the same exact method to disable this feature in future if in case you were about to repair your device.
+You can use the same exact method to disable this feature in the future if in case you were about to repair your device.

-You can uncheck Reactivation lock option and it will disable it but make sure you remember the unlock password.
+You can uncheck the Reactivation lock option and it will disable it but make sure you remember the unlock password.

 Thanks for reading!
-It was all you need to know about Samsung FRP account setup on Android.
+It was all you need to know about the Samsung FRP account setup on Android.
 You’ve taken an extra step to make your phone data more secure.
 If you found this article helpful, don’t forget to leave your valuable feedback in the comments section and share it with your friends.